 - share stories about hate crime experiences

-- empower people to act if they witness hate crime against a disabled person
+- enable people to act if they witness hate crime against a disabled person

 If you are being targeted with crime because of your disability, then this is called a hate crime.
 If someone hurts you but it is not a crime then it is a hate incident.
-Hate crime can also happen because of race, religion, sexual orientation and/or gender identity.
+Hate crime can also happen because of race, religion, sexual orientation and/or gender identity (trans).
+In York and North Yorkshire the Police also records hate against women (misogyny) and sex workers.

 People may hurt you in different ways: verbally, physically, financially, emotionally.
 If you ignore it then it may happen again or get worse.